 VOLTAGE SENSING AT THE WORKPIECE

 A four-pin work piece voltage sense lead connector is located beneath the output stud cover.
-The use of a work piece sense lead is optional for most welding modes, but it is strongly recommended for use with the STT welding mode.
+The use of a work piece sense lead is optional for most welding modes, but may be used if desired.